 How can students and advisors see what Writing Intensive (WI) courses are offered?

 On the course schedule listed on SSC, Writing Intensive (WI) courses will have a WRI designation beside the course name.
-Additionally, a database of WI courses is listed on the link below:

 NOTE: Not all sections of WI-approved courses are offered in the WI format in a given semester.
 Sections approved as WI will be indicated in the USC Aiken schedule of courses at the time of priority registration.